-Today we look at the physiology underlying HIIT training with the aim of finding out the secret of why HIIIT appears superior to many other training distributions.
+Today we look at the physiology underlying HIIT training with the aim of finding out the secret of why HIIT appears superior to many other training distributions.

 HIT stands for High Intensity Training or “HIIT” once you add intervals.
 As long as you can tolerate it, there is fairly good evidence that high volume HIIT produces greater gains (eg high peak power, higher VO2max peak, higher FTP) than low-volume HIIT.
 And a training regime that includes higher amounts of HIIT is more likely to improve VO2max, neuromuscular power, anaerobic power and possible aerobic/endurance than the same time spent training at low intensity (base) or even middle intensity (threshold).
 So HIIT is highly effective especially in the short term….